Banuba/ve-sdk-react-native-integration-sample/README.md

 ## Usage

 ### Token
-We offer а free 14-days trial for you could thoroughly test and assess Video Editor SDK functionality in your app.
 Before you commit to a license, you are free to test all the features of the SDK for free.
 The trial period lasts 14 days.
 To start it, [send us a message](https://www.banuba.com/video-editor-sdk#form).
 We will get back to you with the trial token.
 You can store the token within the app.